cessor/kazookid/README.md

 path = pretend()
 ```

-Then, you configure what the substitute should do:
+Then you configure what the substitute should do:

 ```
 path.read_text.returns('content')
 ```

-Then you pass the object to the actual component, that you would like to test:
+Then you pass the object to the actual component that you would like to test:

 ```
 # Arrange